-In 2014 USDA’s Natural Resources Conservation Service (NRCS) awarded the Palouse River Watershed (WRIA 34) Implementation Partnership $5.5 million to improve water quality, soil health, and habitat in the Palouse River Watershed.
-The award from NRCS comes as part of the new Regional Conservation Partnership Program (RCPP) authorized in the 2014 Farm Bill.
-We hope to increase voluntary incentive based funding contributed towards conservation for the next five years.
+In 2021, USDA’s Natural Resources Conservation Service (NRCS) renewed the Palouse River Watershed (WRIA 34) Implementation Partnership and provided an additional $5.5 million to improve water quality, soil health, and habitat in the Palouse River Watershed.
+This builds on the $5.5 million that was awarded to the Partnership at the program's inception in 2014.

 "I signed up for the reduced minimum tillage program to basically try to establish into a more no-till program for future years to maintain soil and organic matter.
 Working with the partners was easy...
 I'm hoping to see benefits like higher organic matter, which then may allow water to absorb into the ground and not run off, and build up that long-term organic matter to hopefully see increased yields."

 966 acres of conservation easements

 354 acres of